 The scam: you receive an email from a stranger urging you to follow a link, or open an attachment such as a photo.

-The reality: once you click on the link or attachment it releases a virus to attack your computer, giving access to criminals or scanning it for your private information.
+The reality: once you click on the link or attachment it releases a virus to attack your computer, giving access to criminals who might be able to scan it for your private information.

 Our advice: don’t open links in emails from people you don’t know, even if they do sound friendly.
 Keep your computer security software up to date.

-- The scam: phishing emails can direct you to copycat sites.
-Scammers might also create duplicates of government websites, such as the passport office, the DVLA or HMRC that appear in search engine findings.
+- The scam: phishing emails, instant messages or posts on Facebook and Twitter can direct you to copycat sites.
+Scammers might also create duplicates of government websites, such as the passport office, the DVLA or HMRC, that appear in search engine results.

-- The reality: when you click on that site to apply for your new passport, driving license or EHIC card, you’ll be charged additional fees.
+- The reality: when you click on that site to apply for your new passport, driving licence or European Health Insurance Card (EHIC), you’ll be charged additional fees.
 Without a doubt, you’ll pay more than you would if you went directly through the official government departments.

 Relationship online scam

 - The scam: a stranger starts ‘talking’ to you on a social networking or dating site.
 They make friends with you and gain your trust over time.
 They seem really nice and might even say that they are falling in love with you.
 Then they’ll start to ask you for money, often by telling you an emotional or hard-luck story.